 TravelPerk’s secret recipe for company holiday parties everyone loves

-One of the first things we hear as newbies at TravelPerk is “you won’t believe what went down at last year’s XMAS party”.
+One of the first things we hear as newbies at TravelPerk is “You won’t believe what went down at last year’s holiday party”.
 And everyone has a different story to tell.
-A huge part of our company culture is this drive and desire to get together in person, whether that’s for professional meetings, casual drinks with our colleagues, weekly all-hands, or seasonal parties.
+A huge part of our company culture is this drive and desire to get together in person, whether that’s for professional meetings, casual drinks with our colleagues, weekly all-hands, or a seasonal bash.

 So, what’s our secret recipe?
-We caught up with Miriam, our Senior Events Specialist, to get the inside scoop on how to make your next company party a roaring success.
+We caught up with Miriam, our Events Manager, to get the inside scoop on how to make your next company party a roaring success.
 You won't even need to hire a party planner!
 Here are her tips:

 1. Party planning is not a last-minute affair

-No, September is not too early to start planning the end-of-year party.
-In fact, in some cities, it might even be much too late!
 The holiday season is extremely busy for corporate events, and event spaces tend to get booked up fast (especially the good ones).
-Getting a jump on all the other companies planning parties is a must.
+Getting a jump on all the other companies' planning parties is a must.
 But early planning is about more than just getting the right venue.
 There are a lot of moving parts when in event planning, and it’s important to have all your ducks in a row well in advance so you can get to everything.

 Don’t be shy!
 Repeat yourself as many times as you need so that your message really sinks in.
 Employees tend to be extremely busy towards the end of the year, so a lot of the time, the information you share can be overlooked.
 It’s also really important to have a place where all the details are available for everyone to consult at any time.
 At TravelPerk, we use Notion as a centralized hub for information of this kind.
 We also open up relevant Slack channels for each event and have a dedicated email address so people can ask questions when they need to.